What Is Withdrawal?

 Even more troublesome is that long after the initial withdrawal phase, addicts can still suffer from these symptoms.
 Sometimes they can last for months and occur alongside feelings of restlessness, anxiety, and being on edge.5,6

-Pharmacotherapy, that is, the combination of medication and therapy, is often extremely successful for heroin addicts.
+Pharmacotherapy, that is the combination of medication and therapy, is often extremely successful for heroin addicts.
 That’s because medications help combat the addiction by relieving these physical and mental symptoms.
 All the while, therapy allows a person to explore the nature and root of their addiction in a safe space.5,6

 Dopamine is a neurotransmitter that creates feelings of wellbeing.
 Using cocaine directly alters the way the brain processes dopamine.
 It’s also a stimulant that speeds up involuntary body processes like heartbeat and breathing rates.
 When someone becomes addicted to cocaine, they become accustomed to the feelings of heightened mental focus and excessive energy.7

 Stopping cocaine use can produce physical and mental withdrawal symptoms, including feelings of fatigue and extreme depression.
 Many people experience strange dreams and might be exceptionally hungry.
-Most are on edge and anxious and that their mental faculties have slowed dramatically.7
+Most are on edge and anxious and their mental faculties have slowed dramatically.7

 Like cocaine, meth directly affects the way dopamine is processed in the brain.
 Meth often makes users feel alert, stimulated, and awake.
 The powerful effects of meth on the mind make it exceptionally difficult to stop using.8,9

 Most often, as people detox from meth they will feel hungry, very tired, and extremely depressed.
-That’s because the brain has been reliant of meth to produce and release dopamine.
+That’s because the brain has been reliant on meth to produce and release dopamine.
 Once that stimuli is removed, it takes time for the brain to reset and adjust.
 Some users experience significant feelings of anxiety and suicide ideations.
 Cravings are often intense, which is one of the reasons detoxing in an assisted rehab facility is so important.8,9

 Currently, there are no approved drug treatment medications for addiction to stimulants like meth.
-However, some addicts have found benefit in using antidepressant medication to offset some of the challenges of breaking free from the drug.
+However, some addicts have found benefits in using antidepressant medication to offset some of the challenges of breaking free from the drug.
 Research suggests that specific antidepressant medication can help addicts by preventing the way the drug is synthesized in the brain.
 More research is needed, but early results are promising.10

 From Withdrawal to Recovery